 See upcoming programs to gather specific waste items, such as old computers and hazardous waste.

-Please watch for dates and times for the city’s Computer and Cell Phone Recycling Round-Up.
+Please watch for dates and times for the city’s Computer and Electronics Round-Up Collection Program,

 Please watch for dates and times for the city’s household hazardous waste collection.

 In addition to keeping yards tidy, leaf collection helps prevent basement flooding in our neighborhoods by preventing storm drains and sewers from getting clogged.

 In the spring, residents may dispose of small brush without having to tie and bundle items for disposal by the city’s rubbish collection contractor.

 Learn about recommended containers and garbage bags.